whysatyam/Chrome-Extension/README.md

 - Use the options to save, add, or delete URLs as needed.
 - Manage your list of important links directly within the extension.

-Thank you for using the extension!
+Thank you for using the extension !